BCCDC-PHL/nextclade-nf/README.md

 See the [nextclade docs](https://docs.nextstrain.org/projects/nextclade/en/stable/user/output-files/04-results-tsv.html) for more details on these fields.

-The fields: `sequencingRunID`, `nextcladeDatasetName` and `nextcladeDatasetVersion` are added by this pipeline for data provenance purposes.
+The fields: `sequencingRunID`, `nextcladeDatasetName`, `nextcladeDatasetVersion`, and `nextcladeVersion` are added by this pipeline for data provenance purposes.

 ```
 sequencingRunID